getodk/docs/docs/form-question-types.rst

   image, image_widget_no_choose, Image widget without Choose button, new, image type with new appearance (can also be added with annotate appearance and on audio and video types)

+.. _image-widget-with-custom-camera-app:

+Image widget with custom camera app
+""""""""""""""""""""""""""""""""""""""
+.. versionadded:: 2024.1.0

+When attempting to capture a photo, the ODK Collect by default opens the built-in camera app.
+However, if you wish to utilize a specific camera application, you can do so by including the ``app`` parameter and providing the package name of the desired camera app.

+.. rubric:: XLSForm

+.. csv-table:: survey
+  :header: type, name, label, hint, parameters

+  image,image_widget,Image widget,image type with custom camera app,app=net.sourceforge.opencamera

 .. _self-portrait-image-widget: